-Hydrothermal fluid chemistry in the Okinawa Trough hydrothermal systems is characterized by higher concentrations of CO2, CH4, NH4, I, and K and higher alkalinity than those in typical sediment-free mid-ocean-ridge hydrothermal fluids (Sakai et al., 1990a, 1990b; Gamo et al., 1991; Konno et al., 2006; Takai and Nakamura, 2010; Kawagucci et al., 2010).
+The chemistry of hydrothermal fluids collected from active sulfide chimneys in the Okinawa Trough is characterized by higher concentrations of CO2, CH4, NH4, I, and K and higher alkalinity than those in typical sediment-free mid-ocean-ridge hydrothermal fluids (Sakai et al., 1990a, 1990b; Gamo et al., 1991; Konno et al., 2006; Takai and Nakamura, 2010; Kawagucci et al., 2011).
 The distinctive hydrothermal fluid chemistry is strongly linked with the geologic setting and the thick terrigenous sediments of the Okinawa Trough.
-Philippine plate subduction along the Ryukyu arc-trench system supplies dacitic-rhyolitic magma to the Okinawa Trough that is rich in K and volatile components (Sakai et al., 1990b; Gamo et al., 2006).
+Philippine plate subduction along the Ryukyu arc-trench system supplies daciticrhyolitic magma to the Okinawa Trough that is rich in K and volatile components (Sakai et al., 1990b; Gamo et al., 2006).
 Organic-rich terrigenous sediment filling the Okinawa Trough (Narita et al., 1990) supplies not only the sedimentary chemical inputs (NH4, I, etc.) (Gamo et al., 1991; You et al., 1994) but also promotes the widespread occurrence of functionally active microbial communities that impact hydrothermal fluid chemistry and circulation (Nakagawa et al., 2005; Inagaki et al., 2006; Nunoura and Takai, 2009; Nunoura et al., 2010; Takai and Nakamura, 2010).
-In addition to the chemical aspects, the relatively shallow water depth of many Okinawa Trough hydrothermal systems serves to induce boiling (Suzuki et al., 2008) (subcritical phase separation) and subsequent phase segregation, as the boiling temperature of seawater decreases steeply with decreasing pressure at ~100 bar.
-Phase separation and segregation sometimes produce hydrothermal fluids of quite different chemical composition at different vent sites in the same hydrothermal field, even though they are derived from the same source fluid (Kawagucci et al., 2010).
+In addition to the chemical aspects, the relatively shallow water depth of many Okinawa Trough hydrothermal systems serves to induce subcritical phase separation (Suzuki et al., 2008) and subsequent phase segregation, as the boiling temperature of seawater decreases steeply with decreasing pressure at ~100 bar.
+Phase separation and segregation sometimes produce hydrothermal fluids of quite different chemical composition at different vent sites in the same hydrothermal field, even though they are derived from the same source fluid (Kawagucci et al., 2011).

-Since the discovery of submarine hydrothermal activity at Iheya Knoll and Izena Hole (Halbach et al., 1989; Sakai et al., 1990b) in the mid Okinawa Trough, six active representative hydrothermal fields (Minani-Ensei Knoll, Iheya North, Iheya Ridge, Izena Hole, Hatoma Knoll, and Yonaguni Knoll IV) have been discovered.
-The Iheya North field has been investigated by interdisciplinary methods, specifically geochemistry of hydrothermal fluids and sulfide/sulfate deposits (Glasby and Notsu, 2003; Kawagucci et al., 2010) and microbial ecology at the seafloor (Takai and Horikoshi, 1999; Takai et al., 2003; Nakagawa et al., 2005; Takai et al., 2006; Takai and Nakamura, 2010).
+Since the discovery of submarine hydrothermal activity at Iheya Ridge and Izena Hole (Halbach et al., 1989; Sakai et al., 1990b) in the middle Okinawa Trough in 1988, six active hydrothermal fields (Minani-Ensei Knoll, Iheya North, Iheya Ridge, Izena Hole, Hatoma Knoll, and Yonaguni Knoll IV) have been discovered.
+The Iheya North field has been investigated by interdisciplinary methods, specifically geochemistry of hydrothermal fluids and sulfide/sulfate deposits (Glasby and Notsu, 2003; Kawagucci et al., 2011) and microbial ecology at the seafloor (Takai and Horikoshi, 1999; Takai et al., 2003; Nakagawa et al., 2005; Takai et al., 2006; Takai and Nakamura, 2010).
 It has also been monitored for ~15 y.